jelkner/decidim2021summer-sprint/ivy_journal.md

 strategies were.
 But then I realized, this is the difference between coops and mainstream companies.
 I think this experience has really opened up my eyes to a new type of experience and made me a more well-rounded and considerate person.

+Finally, to conclude today, I will address the framing questions for the sprint:
+1. Does existing experience with Decidim in Barcelona and other deployments suggest it is an effective tool for the participatory governance it aims to support?
+2. Assuming the answer to the first question is positive, can NOVA Web Development offer effective support for the platform in deployment, configuration, and user training that would make it attractive to municiple governments interested in participatory democracy?

+In response to #1, I would say, it depends.
+Yes, we've seen some really effective deployments of Decidim.
+But, we've also seen some not as effective deployments of Decidim.
+I think it really depends on whether or not the government has the technological capability and knowledge to maintain and interact with the site.
+So in a way, I'd say yes, it *can* be effective.
+The question is, how can NWD ensure that the government/organization has the skills to make it effective?
+And, how can NWD convince the government/organization that the use of Decidim is so important that they should develop these skills?

+In response to #2, I would say that yes, I definitely think NWD has the potential to offer Decidim support, following the Open Source Politics model.
+Of course, I'd say that as of right now, NWD is not equipped to do so.
+However, I'm confident that with the assistance of OSP, NWD will get up and running with Decidim.